 This was a significant benchmark in the ministry of the Feinberg Center.
 The school is a unique partnership between Chosen People Ministries and Biola University’s Talbot School of Theology.
 The idea for the school came as the result of a need for advanced Biblical and Theological training for those ministering among the Jewish people.
 Dr. Mitch Glaser, President and CEO of Chosen People Ministries, recognized this need and in 2004 shared his vision for the Feinberg Center with the faculty and administration of Talbot School of Theology.
 They wholeheartedly embraced this strategic vision and indicated that Jewish ministry had been part Talbot’s original DNA.
 Dr. Charles Lee Feinberg, a Jewish scholar, who had come to faith through Chosen People Ministries, was the first Academic Dean of Talbot School of Theology.
 Dr. Glaser, an alumnus of Talbot, had already determined that the name of the program would be the Feinberg Center in honor the first Dean.

-Since that time (to the spring of 2018) there have been 18 Feinberg Center students graduating from Biola/Talbot with a Master of Divinity in Messianic Jewish Studies.
+Since that time (to the fall of 2021) there have been 25 Feinberg Center students graduating with a Master of Divinity degree from the Feinberg Program.
 They have been almost equally divided between Jewish and non-Jewish, male and female, and single and married.
 They have come from a dozen states and have heritages ranging from Romanian, Ukrainian, Puerto Rican, Chinese, and Kenyan.
 This diversity of students has enhanced the education as they have come with different backgrounds and perspectives but with a unified calling to Jewish ministry.

 The location of the Feinberg Center in Brooklyn, New York, is by design.
 Where else in America can students interact with Jewish people from every conceivable kind of Jewish culture?
 Students have already been able to minister in various ways under the supervision of those with experience in their Field Education assignments.
 The Lord provided a wonderful building on Coney Island Avenue, which has a large chapel, three classrooms, living quarters for 11 students, a community room, and offices space for faculty and missionaries of Chosen People Ministries.
 Two congregations also meet in the Brooklyn facility, which serve as opportunities for students to worship and minister.